SAP Appeal Process

 Example SAP appeal statement*:

-Please explain the unexcepted circumstances that have resulted in not meeting SAP standards.
+Please explain the unexpected circumstances that have resulted in not meeting SAP standards.

 Please explain how your circumstances have changed and how you plan to ensure future success.